benjaminabbitt/evented/README.md

 ### Full Fidelity
 The framework captures, in the event log, everything that happens that mutates the data model.
 Every change, creation, or deletion is persisted for all time within the event store.
 This makes audit trails straightforward, as the event log *is* the audit trail.

-## What Is This?

 ## Do I have to?
 ### Use Go?
 No, GRPC allows the clients (you, a user of the framework) to write in a myriad of languages and runtimes.

 ### Use Domain Driven Design?
 No, but it will certainly help structure your application.
-Sometimes, domain driven design vocabulary is used within the Evented system, but I endeavour to keep its use as minimal as possible.
+Sometimes, domain driven design vocabulary is used within the Evented system, but I endeavour to keep its use as minimally as possible.

 ### Use Event Sourcing?
 No, but it will help, and the framework makes it as easy as possible.
 The framework will require you to use events, but you do not have to use event sourcing.
 The business logic can be passed a serialized snapshot of the business state and a single-event list for every execution and return a new snapshot which the framework will persist.